jph6366/istSOS4-admin/README.md

 # istSOS4-Nuxt

 **Nuxt Layers and Modules authored to adhere to uncomplicate dependencies and to silo complex relationships.
-Designed around SensorThings API and reads idiomaticly like istSOS4 pythonic codebase.
+Designed around SensorThings API and structured idiomaticly, also similarly istSOS4 pythonic codebase.
 Pinia ORM models and relationships combined with the Pinia stores offer vertical slices to group domain-based features for custom filters, metadata, nesting entities, and more.**